Go starry eyed on the North York Moors Coast

 With a number of celestial shows looming, including Orionids meteor shower (peaking 20-21 October), the Geminid meteor showers on 14-15 December and a partial lunar eclipse on 19 November, it's worth checking out these stargazing locations along the North York Moors' coastline:

 All that remains of this former smuggler’s haunt is the Ship Inn, which nestles into the cliff at the end of a long expanse of beach.
 The Cleveland Way National Trail runs along the back of the pub and leads walkers onto a wild headland.
 Stargazing done, it’s just a short hop back to the pub for a heavenly pint of ale.

 At 666ft above sea level, Boulby Cliff can lay claim to being the highest cliff top on the east coast of England.
 It seems to be in the middle of nowhere and yet it’s less than half a mile from the main road between Saltburn and Staithes.

 The only nod to artificial light is from a few houses in the hamlet, but beyond that Kettleness, between Runswick Bay and Whitby, offers a cliff top with a superb dark sky vantage point where, on a clear night, you can spy up to 2,000 stars at any one time.

 More stargazing ideas

-October also sees a welcome return to Scarborough and Ryedale Astronomical Society's monthly public stargazing events in Dalby Forest, held on the first Friday most months between October and March (8pm-10pm).
+October also sees a welcome return to Scarborough and Ryedale Astronomical Society's monthly public stargazing events in Dalby Forest, held on the first Friday in October, February and March (8pm-9.30pm, booking required).
 With its official Dark Sky Discovery Status, it has truly dark skies and is one of the best places in the country for stargazing, as too are Sutton Bank and Danby, where you're most welcome to visit our Centres and look skywards.